 Wallace H. Coulter

 Wallace H. Coulter (1913 – 1998) was a prolific inventor, an innovator and entrepreneur.
-Wallace developed the Coulter Principle in the 1940s and it is the reference method for counting and sizing particles suspended in a fluid.
-The most impactful of his 85 patents, the Coulter Principle led to major breakthroughs in science, medicine and industry.
+Wallace developed the Coulter Principle, the most impactful of his 85 patents, in the 1940s.
+It is the reference method for counting and sizing particles suspended in a fluid and led to major breakthroughs in science, medicine and industry.
 Wallace, with his younger brother Joseph R. Coulter, Jr., founded Coulter Corporation and together led this private, preeminent, global diagnostics company for more than 40-years.
 In 1997, the company was sold to Beckman Instruments and became known as Beckman Coulter, Inc.

 Wallace founded Coulter Corporation and with his younger brother, Joseph R. Coulter, Jr. ran this private global diagnostics company for more than 40-years.